 Be the (budget-friendly) life of the party

 It can feel like a bummer to not be able to get out as often as you like to socialize with friends, but entertainment is expensive!

 So why not have those friends come to you?

 Or, find group activities that won't break the bank …

 Entertain your friends at home.
 From game nights to movie marathons to potlucks, it doesn't have to cost a fortune to have a few laughs.

-Try the next best thing.
-Big league tickets and concessions can eat through your "fun" budget fast.
+Check out minor league sports teams.
+Major league tickets and concessions can eat through your "fun" budget fast.

 Look for free or low-cost entertainment.
 Some towns and communities offer free concert series, boardwalk events, and festivals—especially during the nice weather months.